dutkulang/TypeScript/README.md

 const myAge: number = 23;
 ```

-Other languages like Python, JavaScript, ruby are loosely or weakly typed langauges, they do not require data type specification and are also dynamically typed, a variable can be of type `int` and yet some where down the code change to store a `string` this sudden change can bring it bugs into software and that is what typescript tries to solve.
+Other languages like Python, JavaScript, ruby are loosely or weakly typed langauges, they do not require data type specification and are also dynamically typed, a variable can be of type `int` and yet some where down the code change to store a `string` this sudden change can bring in bugs into software and that is what typescript tries to solve.

 ## Benefits of using TypeScript